 Program Statement 1330.18 governs the administrative process in the Bureau of Prisons.
 This page will provide information on the process, and also commentary from our team at Prison Professors.
+That Program Statement authorizes people in prison to receive in preparing requests for Administrative Remedy (See Section 10).

 The following links will prove helpful for easy access: